 For a different experience of Mauritius, you can even opt for a luxury cruise to this island.
 There are plenty of operators who offer these, a lot of them in South Africa.

+This is an important section of my travel guide to Mauritius.
 For most countries, Mauritius offers a free visa-on-arrival, with a tourist visa valid for 60 days.
-You can check if your country is in this list by clicking here.
+You can check your eligibility for this through this website.
 All you need to have is a passport that is valid for at least 6 months, your hotel bookings sorted out and a return ticket.
 In case, you are not eligible for this visa-on-arrival, you can apply for one by sending in your application, your photos, your hotel bookings and return tickets, your passport sized pictures and your passport copy to the Mauritian embassy.
 You will also, need to give them a document that assures that you are not involved in any business or profit activities in Mauritius.
-This entire documentation and procedure are available on their official site and you can click through to know more.
+In case, you require a visa, you can apply for one through this website.

 Mauritian currency is roughly 1.5X Indian one and is termed as Mauritian Rupees (MUR).
 You can exchange your nation’s currency for MUR at any of the exchange counters in Mauritius.
 There are plenty of exchange centers and banks in the towns of Mauritius.
 However, the density of these counters is comparatively lesser than a lot of other countries.